SimonWaldherr/disTime.js/readme.md

 #disTime.js

 converts UNIX-Timestamps to strings like " 5 days ago " in six languages (en, de, it, es, fr, pt)
+*coders who like disTime.js maybe also like [parseTime.js](https://github.com/SimonWaldherr/parseTime.js)*

 ##about